Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken NHL Playoffs Second Round Game 4: Odds, total, moneyline and other Vegas lines

-The Dallas Stars go on the road to play the Seattle Kraken in Game 4 of the NHL Playoffs Second Round on Tuesday, May 9, beginning at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken have a 2-1 advantage in the series.
-Oddsmakers favor the Stars in this matchup, with -145 odds on the moneyline against the Kraken (+120).
+The Dallas Stars ready for Game 4 of the NHL Playoffs Second Round against the Seattle Kraken at Climate Pledge Arena on Tuesday, May 9, starting at 9:30 PM ET on ESPN, SportsNet, and TVAS.
+The Kraken are on top 2-1 in the series.
+Oddsmakers favor the Stars in this matchup, giving them -145 odds on the moneyline against the Kraken (+120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!